RedginaldGodeau/holbertonschool-interview/slide_line/README.md

-# READMYNAME !
+# 2048

-u got them right
+but in one line